gts-conqueror/Rhandum_Archive_of_Talents/README.md

 This project is released in discrete batches, each focusing on a small group of units(about 5 per batch).
 Every unit includes:

-Base mechanic adjustments (if required for modern balance)
+-Base mechanic adjustments (if required for modern balance)

-Full talent trees with left/right (includes identity splits and symbolism for Rhandum lore)
+-Full talent trees with left/right (includes identity splits and symbolism for Rhandum lore)

-Reincarnation skills where thematically appropriate
+-Reincarnation skills where thematically appropriate

-Clear constraints to prevent abuse
+-Clear constraints to prevent abuse

-Explicit points where developer discretion is expected
+-Explicit points where developer discretion is expected

 Think of each section as a movement, not a solo meant to be read in context, not isolation.